gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-06-30-beyerdynamic-blue-byrd-replacement-batteries.md

 All in all replacing the batteries was pretty straight forward if you have the right tools, I recommend at least a magnifier or preferably microscope screen, and a good hot soldering iron.
 My friend [Dave](https://twitter.com/daver888) had all the gear which made the job easy.
 So, thanks to him!

+Initial usage with the new batteries is encouraging.
+In a week or two I'll edit this blog post with the sort of usage time I'm getting.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ktpNqWAlB0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Here's a little bit of video showing me unsoldering one of the original batteries.
 Everything is tiny!